techpubs-mf/style-guide-original/docs/ui-text-guidelines.md

 Use the following formatting guidelines:

 - Avoid referring to UI elements in the UI.
-If you're writing in-product documentation, such as for a guided workflow, and you need to refer to UI elements, follow the documentation formatting guidelines in Formatting reference.
+If you're writing in-product documentation, such as for a guided workflow, and you need to refer to UI elements, follow the documentation formatting guidelines in [Formatting text](formatting-text.md).
 - Don't use formatting like bold, italics, or monospaced font in microcopy, such as in tooltips, help text, field labels, button labels, and error messages.
 - Don't use all capital letters or bold for emphasis.
 - Use indicating nouns to provide context for commands or other code elements rather than using monospaced font for the code element.